Docs

 1import { execute } from "your-favorite-graphql-client"23const tokensQuery = `4query GetTokens {5 tokens(first: 50) {6 id7 owner8 }9}10`11const countersQuery = `12query GetCounters {13 counters {14 id15 value16 }17}18`1920const [tokens, counters] = Promise.all(21 [22 tokensQuery,23 countersQuery,24 ].map(execute)25)

-While this implementation is totally valid, it will require two round trips with the GraphQL API.
+While this implementation is valid, it will require two round trips with the GraphQL API.

 1import { execute } from "your-favorite-graphql-client"23const query = `4query GetTokensandCounters {5 tokens(first: 50) {6 id7 owner8 }9 counters {10 id11 value12 }13}14`1516const { result: { tokens, counters } } = execute(query)

-This approach will improve the overall performance by reducing the time spent on the network (saves you a round trip to the API) and will provide a more concise implementation.
+Sending multiple queries in the same GraphQL request improves the overall performance by reducing the time spent on the network (saves you a round trip to the API) and provides a more concise implementation.

 A helpful feature to write GraphQL queries is GraphQL Fragment.